safwanshamsir99/Covid19-Symptoms-Prediction/README.md

 ![covid_19](static/covid.jpg)

-# Predictive Classification Model by Using Machine Learning Model Random Forest for Breast Cancer Analysis.
+# Predictive Classification Model by Using Machine Learning Model Random Forest for Covid-19 Symptoms Analysis.
  Using machine learning model to train over 5000 Covid-19 Symptoms Analysis and Prediction dataset to categorize either the person is positive in Covid-19 infection or not.

 ## Description